Guyana–Venezuela crisis (2023–2024): Guyanese helicopter crash

-Lieutenant Colonel Andio Michaeal Crawford and Corporal Dwayne Jackson survived.

 US military involvement

 The United States Southern Command said on 7 December that its forces would participate in joint operations beside the Guyana Defence Force (GDF) in an effort to improve collaboration with security measures.
 US statements also said that the United States "will continue its collaboration with the GDF in the areas of disaster preparedness, aerial and maritime security, and countering transnational criminal organizations" and that the North American nation "will continue its commitment as Guyana's trusted security partner and promoting regional cooperation and interoperability."

 Vladimir Padrino Lopez, Venezuelan defence minister, described the actions of the United States as a "provocation", saying that Venezuela "will not be diverted from our future actions for the recovery of the Essequibo."

 Diplomatic discussions

 Prime Minister of Saint Vincent and the Grenadines Ralph Gonsalves issued letters on 9 December to presidents Ali and Maduro, saying his nation would host discussions on the conflict alongside President Lula and UN Secretary-General Guterres, writing "Let us all resolve to make this historic gathering a successful one.
 So much is at stake for our Caribbean and Latin American civilization."
 It was announced that the discussions would be mediated by the Caribbean Community (CARICOM) and the Community of Latin American and Caribbean States (CELAC).
 Ali and Maduro agreed to the talks, with a proposed date of 14 December being announced.
 Following a phone call with Lula, President Maduro stated that he was looking for "peace and understanding".
 Representatives from both nations reaffirmed their beliefs on the dispute; Venezuela continued its claims of sovereignty over the Esequiba region while Guyana said that a determination by the ICJ must be made.

 On 14 December, high representatives (including the presidents) of Venezuela and Guyana met in Saint Vincent and the Grenadines, and agreed to not use any force and to not escalate tensions over Esequiba.
 A joint statement said both countries will settle the dispute in accordance with international law, despite adding Venezuela does not recognise the ICJ jurisdiction over the case.
 Officials from the CARICOM, Brazil, Colombia, the United Nations and the CELAC also attended the meeting.
 Further talks were scheduled to be held in Brazil within three months from the meeting.

 On 15 December, Brazilian Defence Minister José Múcio mentioned Brazil was prepared to "take more energetic measures if necessary" to guarantee Brazilian territorial integrity.
 O Estado de S. Paulo reported that the Boa Vista-based 1st Jungle Infantry Brigade had received dozens of units of the Brazilian-made MSS-1.2 anti-tank guided missile.
 The early adoption of the ATGM, still in its evaluation stages, would seek to provide a solution to a lack of dedicated anti-tank capabilities in the Brazilian Army at the time of the border crisis.